emehrkay/Pypher/README.md

 _`Func`_ objects resolve to functions (things that have parenthesis)

 * Func objects take a list of arguments.
 These can be anything from Python primitives to nested Pypher objects, it must have a `__str__` representation to be used.
-* Each argument will be automatically set as a bound parameter unless it is either a `Param` or Pypher object.
+* Each argument will be automatically set as a bound parameter unless it is either a `Param` , `Pypher`, or `Partial` object.
 If the argument is not from the Pypher module, it will be given a randomly generated name in the resulting Cypher query and bound params.
 * Can take an unlimited number of arguments.
 * Pypher provides a suite of pre-defined functions out of the box: